multiscale/muscle3/docs/source/tutorial.rst

 interested in the ``data`` attribute, which we assume to be an array of floats containing our initial state, which we'll call ``U``.
 We'll initialise our simulation time to the time at which that state is valid, which is contained in the ``timestamp`` attribute.
-This is a float containing the number of seconds since the whole simulation started.
+This is a double-precision float containing the number of simulated (not wall-clock) seconds since the whole simulation started.

 The state update loop
 ---------------------